alexstoica-1/time-series-analysis-/README.md

 # Time Series Methods

-This repo is my personal learning jurney of Time Series Analysis and Forecasting in Python, with an emphasis on application in financial markets.
-I will log here when I will remember some of my advancements, like a little jurnal.
+This repo is my personal learning jurney of Time Series Analysis, Forecasting, and Simulations in Python, with an emphasis on applications in financial markets.
+I will log here (when I will remember) some of my advancements, like a little jurnal.

 ### Nov 16, 2025